ricst/PRP/Readme.txt

 Why PRP?
 I was finding that I tended to only visit progressive sites I had bookmarked, and infrequently navigated outside of those.
 So I created a much longer list of resources that are now available on the iPhone, and I surf around as time permits, often finding people and information I never would have otherwise explored.
 Perhaps this will be your experience too.

 Note: Selecting resources obviously involves some personal choice.
 I have tried to include a broad spectrum, including some of the best known bloggers.
 There was no attempt to include "everyone and everything".
 These are resources for progressives, though not every site has a progressive viewpoint.
-If you think I've missed a valuable person, site or organization, or you've discovered error, please let me know.
+If you think I've missed a valuable person, site or organization, or you've discovered an error, please let me know.
+[And if you really want "everything", you might start at" liberaloasis.com and world.org].

 Send suggestions and corrections to: prportal61@gmail.com.

-Possible future additions: Search capability, site(s) of the day, books, iPad version.
+Possible future additions: Keyword search capability, site(s) of the day, PRP mini blog, progressive book recommendations, iPad version.
+What are your ideas?

 PRP developed by Ric Steinberger.
 No Ads on the entire App except this one: If your progressive organization is interested in having an iPhone App developed, please get in touch.
 Perhaps we can work something out.  prportal61@gmail.com